Spanish settlement of Puerto Rico

-Spanish settlement of Puerto Rico began in the early 1500s shortly after the formation of the Spanish state in 1493 (continuing until 1898 as a colony of Spain) and continues to the present day.
+Spanish settlement of Puerto Rico began in the early 1500s continuing until 1898.
+Spanish settlement of Puerto Rico can be understood in two senses: ethnic Spanish settlement and Spanish colonial settlement – this article covers both.

 The most significant Spanish immigration wave occurred during the colonial period, continuing with smaller numbers arriving during the 20th century to the present day.

 The Spanish heritage in Puerto Rico is palpable today in its customs and many traditions, language, and in the old and new architectural designs.

 Landing and first settlement

 On 25 September 1493, Christopher Columbus set sail on his second voyage with 17 ships and 1,200–1,500 men from Cádiz, Spain.
 On 19 November 1493 he landed on the island, naming it San Juan Bautista in honor of Saint John the Baptist.

 The first Spanish settlement, Caparra, was founded on 8 August 1508 by Juan Ponce de León, a lieutenant under Columbus, who later became the first governor of the island.
-He was assisted by Juan Garrido, a Black conquistador from the Kingdom of Kongo.
-The following year the settlement was abandoned in favor of a nearby islet on the coast, named Borinquen, which had a suitable harbor.
+Vicente Yáñez Pinzón is considered the first appointed governor of Puerto Rico, but he never arrived on the island.The following year the settlement was abandoned in favor of a nearby islet on the coast, named Borinquen, which had a suitable harbor.
 In 1511, a second settlement, San Germán, was established in the southwestern part of the island.
 During the 1520s the island took the name of Puerto Rico while the port became San Juan.